Lukáš Dryml

-Lukáš Dryml (born 16 April 1981 in Pardubice, Czechoslovakia) is a former international motorcycle speedway rider from the Czech Republic, who represented the Czech Republic speedway team in the Speedway World Cup.
+Lukáš Dryml (born 16 April 1981 in Pardubice, Czechoslovakia) is a former international motorcycle speedway rider from the Czech Republic.
+He earned 20 international caps for the Czech Republic national speedway team and represented his nation in the Speedway World Cup.

 Career

 Dryml and his older brother Aleš Dryml Jr. were introduced to speedway by their father Aleš Dryml Sr., who was a former international speedway rider.

 Dryml came to the British speedway leagues in 2000 when he and his brother Ales joined the Oxford Cheetahs for the 2002 Elite League speedway season.
 The pair came into the Oxford side relatively unknown because they had only ridden in the Czech Republic and Poland at the time.
 Lukas had won the European U-19 Championship.
 However, the British Authorities gave them inflated averages of 7.50 and 5.00, which would not help Oxford's 2000 league challenge as they finished second from last.
-Dryml went on to win to become the World Under-21 Champion in 2002.

 The following season in 2001, Oxford brought in Leigh Adams as heat leader and retained the Dryml brothers on reduced averages, this combination was a winning one, as the three riders were instrumental in helping Oxford win the 2001 Elite League.
+Dryml finished runner-up to Dawid Kujawa in the 2001 World Under-21 Championship.
+Dryml went on to win to become the World Under-21 Champion in 2002.